duanemcguire/mcpiano/content/blog/weber-baby-grand-piano-for-sale.md

 </video><BR/>

 <BR/>
 Our work objective on this small grand was to make it better than new!
 Careful attention was given to every component of the piano.
-This instrument was manufactured for an entry-level price, and through our recondtioning work, we have surpassed the manufacturing specifications to deliver a small piano of remarkable quality.
+This instrument was manufactured for an entry-level price, and through our reconditioning work, we have surpassed the manufacturing specifications to deliver a small piano of remarkable quality.
 <BR/><BR/>

 Compared to its original manufacture, this piano is better than new.
 But to compare apples to apples, please note: the Weber WG-150 model was completely redesigned by master designer Del Fandrich in 2008.
 The redesign produced a piano far superior to the 2002 edition.
 Our work on this 21 year old piano has incorporated some of the elements of Mr. Fandrich's redesign.